fouzdertech/business-suite-doc/customer-relationship-management/groups.md

 ## Overview

-Customer Groups in CloudOnex Business Suite help you organize your customers into meaningful categories.
+Customer Groups in FouzderIT Business Suite help you organize your customers into meaningful categories.
 This feature enables better customer segmentation, targeted communication, and simplified customer management.

 ## Benefits of Using Customer Groups